-Ota Shrine is located in Kita-ku, Kyoto City.
+Ota Shrine is located in Kita-ku, Kyoto City in the Kinki Region.
 Probably for most people it is recognized as a place where one can see the beautiful water iris (kakitsubata) flowers which bloom in May in the marsh adjacent to the precinct.
 This colony of the wild water iris has been designated as a Natural Monument.
-However, even without this attraction, the shrine is interesting and worth visiting for its own sake.
-Though the foundation of the shrine is uncertain, it is surely the oldest shrine in the region, even being listed in the Engishiki jinmyocho (a register of shrines in Japan) compiled in the 10th century.
-This Shinto shrine is one of the beautiful places to go in Kyoto.
+However, even without this attraction, the shrine is interesting and worth visiting for its own sake..

 The last time I visited the shrine, I used a taxi instead of a bus from Kitayama Station on the Karasuma Line, Kyoto City Subway.
 The fare was not so high, and I could avoid all the complications and the waiting time associated with a bus trip.
 I asked the taxi driver if the water irises were in full bloom:

 The taxi driver said, “I think they have just started to bloom, not full though.
 But I am a little worried about deer because they came out of the woods and ate a lot of flowers last year.”

 “Do they go into the marsh, I mean, into the water?”

 “No, they don’t.
 But they only stand outside the marsh and crane their necks.
 They only eat flowers growing on the periphery of the marsh.”

 On entering the shrine precinct, I met an old woman peddling rice cakes.
 She also mentioned last year’s damage inflicted on the water irises by deer.